Secure Data Enclave — SDE

 *Alternatively, you can provide proof of IRB protocol exemption.

-To formally apply for the SDE, complete this Qualtrics SDE application form and submit it to CUIT Research Services.
+To formally apply for the SDE, complete and submit this Qualtrics SDE application form.
 The form requires:

 - Baseline project information

-- Names and contact information for all PI(s), Research Staff and DSO
+- Names and contact information for all PI(s), Research Staff, and Data Security Officer (DSO)*

 - Document upload: Proof of data provider approval with SPA signature for using the SDE (if data provider is a Columbia entity, attach proof of this instead)